What is enterprise user management?

 |Cloud Application Administrator||Can add and manage enterprise applications and enterprise app registrations.
 This role has all of the permissions of the Application Administrator, except it can't manage application proxy settings.|

 |Application Developer||Can add and update application registrations, but can't manage enterprise applications or configure an application proxy.|

 New Microsoft Entra administrator roles are being added.
 Check the Azure portal or the administrator role permission reference for current available roles.

 Assign app access

-Azure AD also gives you granular control of the data that flows between the app and the groups to whom you assign access.
+Microsoft Entra ID also gives you granular control of the data that flows between the app and the groups to whom you assign access.
 In Enterprise Applications, open an app and select Provisioning to:

 - Set up automatic provisioning for apps that support it

 - Provide credentials to connect to the app's user management API

 - Set up the mappings that control which user attributes flow between Microsoft Entra ID and the app when user accounts are provisioned or updated